-Name for all originating from North America Wild vines, After the geographical distribution of the Vitis wild species, the subgenus Vitis subg.
+Term for all those from North America Wild vines, According to the geographical distribution of the Vitis wild species, the subgenus Vitis subg.
 Vitis divided into a European, Asian and American group.
-In America, around 30 wild species are recognized.
+Around 30 game species are recognized in America.
 All have 19 pairs of chromosomes (2n = 38).
-The second only in America occurring Vitis subgenus Vitis subg.
-Muscadinia has another DNA structure with 20 chromosome pairs (2n = 40).
-There is only one Muscadinia species (with three varieties) whose correct name should be Muscadinia rotundifolia .
-But it is mostly as Vitis rotundifolia designated.
+The second Vitis subgenus, Vitis subg.
+Muscadinia has another DNA structure with 20 pairs of chromosomes (2n = 40).
+There is only one Muscadinia species (with three varieties), the correct name of which should be Muscadinia rotundifolia .
+But it is mostly considered Vitis rotundifolia designated.

-Although Muscadinia plays no special role in wine production, it is due to its resistance against phylloxera and nematodes for the breeding of new grape varieties and documents interesting and sought after.
-The different chromosomes mean at intersections big problem.
-A negative feature of some American vines specifically for the European palate is strawberry flavor and Foxton, This is especially true of the Vitis labrusca and Vitis rotundifolia to.
-The most important American species are:
+Muscadinia does not play a special role in wine production, but it is due to its resistance against phylloxera and nematodes for the breeding of new grape varieties and documents interesting and sought after.
+The different chromosomes mean intersections big problem.
+A characteristic of some American vines that is negative for the European palate is strawberry aroma and Foxton, This particularly affects the Vitis labrusca and Vitis rotundifolia to.
+The main American species are:

 American game species are important in viticulture because they resistances (Resilience) against diseases and pests imported from America to Europe.
 Many American game species (Vitis riparia and especially Vitis cinerea) are resistant at their roots to those native to America and introduced to Europe from the middle of the 19th century phylloxera, In addition, the game species show natural resistance to the harmful fungi of the real and the false, also from America mildew on.
 This phylloxera resistance of the roots was used against the phylloxera, which spread rapidly in Europe in the last third of the 19th century.
 In the finishing become European noble travelers on American ones documents grafted.
 All unrefined, root-right vines are called direct carrier (Self-supporting).